Overview

 | default | Text input |

-SharedBlockRenderer from @ai-site-editor/blocks, so what you see in Puck matches what renders on the live site.
+Blocks render using the same SharedBlockRenderer from @avocadostudio-ai/blocks, so what you see in Puck matches what renders on the live site.

 AI chat integration